bualuk/cisc187-assignments/lab05-functions/README.md

 Without compiling,
 determine the output of these functions and complete the table.
 Not all of the examples in the table below will compile.

-Which of these calls compile?
+- Which of these calls compile?
-Provide an explanation for each function call that does not compile.
+- Provide a brief explanation of each function call

+  - If it compiles, describe the result
+  - If it does not compile, explain why

 Given the following definitions of `x` and `y` when passed to `swap`: